Director’s Interpretations and Rules

 - We will send you notification of the inspection quarter timeframe and documentation required, but it is up to the homeowner or property manager to schedule with the private inspector of their choosing.

 Once the inspection for a rental unit has been scheduled, written notification of intent to allow an inspector to enter must be provided to the tenants of that unit per to RCW59.18.150(6).
 The notice must indicate the date & approximate time of the inspection and the name of the company or person performing the inspection.
 It must also indicate that the tenant has the right to see the inspector’s identification before they enter the unit.

 Inspectors will look at health and safety components, including: structural integrity; weather exposure; plumbing & sanitation; heat, water, and water facilities; ventilation systems; defective or hazardous electrical wiring and/or service; safe and functional exits; and smoke & carbon monoxide detectors.
 These components are consistent with RCW 59.18.030 (1) and outlined on the Safety Inspection Checklist.

 |Second Reinspection (Per Unit)||$50.00|

 The inspection fee is charged per unit, NOT per property.
 If it is required to inspect three units at a rental property, the property owner will pay the inspection fee three times.

-Rental properties that are considered non-exempt will be required to be inspected once every three years.
+Rental properties that are considered non-exempt will be required to be inspected once every 3 – 3.5 years.

 Health and safety components, including: structural integrity; weather exposure; plumbing & sanitation; heat, water, and water facilities; ventilation systems; defective or hazardous electrical wiring and/or service; safe and functional exits; smoke & carbon monoxide detectors.
 These components are consistent with RCW 59.18.030 (1).